aarya095/python-mini-projects/README.md

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/08f35a8c-1458-409b-946e-09901c8db059" />

 <h2>Email Slicer</h2>
 <p> This is a simple console-based program that parses an email address provided by the user.
-It uses string manipulation, specifically the <code>split()</code> method, to separate the email into its three core components: the username, the email provider, and the domain extension.
-The program then neatly displays these individual components to the user. </p>
+It uses string manipulation, specifically the <code>split()</code> method, to separate the email into its three core components: the username, the email provider, and the domain extension. </p>

 <b>Concepts used:</b>
 <ul>